Get

 Cat stretching on the floor

 Picture this.
 Walking in your front door after a long, grueling day at work.
 The house is quiet, but then you hear it in the distance: a sweet chirrup that announces your cat’s presence.
 They come around the corner, stretching toward you and meowing their approval of your return.
-It’s a truly heartwarming sight, but why does your cat stretch whenever they see you?
+It’s a truly heartwarming sight, but why does your cat stretch when they see you?

 Read on to find five common reasons behind your cat’s stretching behaviors.